 We believe children should have a clear understanding of how food is produced, and a positive impression of British farming.
-That’s why we’ve partnered with the British Nutrition Foundation (BNF) to offer a compelling education programme, encompassing evidence-based resources and training for teachers across the UK
+That’s why we’ve partnered with the British Nutrition Foundation to offer a compelling education programme, encompassing evidence-based resources and training for teachers across the UK.

 Current education programmes

-Run in partnership with the BNF, the programme provides curriculum relevant resources and teacher training covering all sectors.
+Designed for teachers of three to 16-year-olds and run in partnership with the British Nutritional Foundation (BNF), the programme provides curriculum-relevant resources and teacher training, covering all sectors.

 Delivered in partnership with the industry, Grow Your Own Potatoes is a hands-on growing project.

-Designed for primary aged children, it educates them about how potatoes grow and their role within a healthy balanced diet.
+Designed for primary school-aged children, it educates them about how potatoes grow and their role within a healthy balanced diet.